An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

-\begin{rem} According to the physics literature \cite{PhysRevB.100.115147}, if there is a state $\omega_h$ housing a symmetry defect of type $h$, then under the action of the group symmetry $\beta_g$, we have $\omega_{h} \circ \beta_g = \omega_{ghg^{-1}}$.
-The physical significance of the functor $\gamma_g$ is the action of the symmetry $g$ on a symmetry defect. \end{rem}
+\begin{rem} According to the physics literature \cite{PhysRevB.100.115147}, if there is a state housing a symmetry defect of type $h$, then under the action of the symmetry group element $g\in G$, we have a $ghg^{-1}$ defect.
+The physical significance of the functor $\gamma_g$ is thus the action of the symmetry $g$ on a symmetry defect. \end{rem}